clint-bg/comptools/_build/html/_sources/casestudies/casestudydocs.md

 - Conclusions you drew from the modeling and experimental results.
 - Contribution statement for each team member.

-You can use generative AI such as ChatGPT, Claude, Bard, etc. to help you draft your document.
+You can use generative AI such as ChatGPT, Claude, Bard, etc. to help you draft and write, and rewrite your document.